RadicalZephyr/radicalzephyr.github.io/source/_drafts/2015-05-10-chestnut-annotated.md

                                   [weasel "0.4.2"]]
 ```

+Notice that there is a similar entry under the `:uberjar` profile for
+`:source-paths` but that the `:test-paths` are omitted (since the
+uberjar is typically for distributing production code).

 [Figwheel][fig] is a very cool project that "pushes ClojureScript code
 changes to the client."
 This enables a very smooth Clojurescript
 workflow.
 It's so seamless in fact that in some ways it makes